Most frequent questions and answers

 Education is critical to helping bats.
 People easily fear, seldom protect, and often kill animals they misunderstand.
 No group of animals is more wrongly feared than bats, so simple education can have incredible impact.
 Sharing our social media posts, Blog posts, Resources, images from our Photo Gallery and Videos are great ways to promote the Essential Values of Bats.
+We offer MTBC brochures you can hand out to help communicate the truth about bats.
 By becoming a more public advocate for bats, you can help dispel common myths and combat needless fear.

 And of course, Donations are always greatly needed.
 Through MTBC, Dr. Tuttle provides the world’s finest bat photo gallery and the most up-to-date responses to grossly exaggerated disease speculation about bats.
 MTBC is also the only place to access his 60 years of unique expertise or support his work.
 We are a 501(c)(3) non-profit with worldwide influence.
 Your donations allow us to continue providing these resources wherever needed.
 Aside from direct donations via our website, you also can create Facebook Fundraisers, T-shirt fundraisers, or independent, local fundraiser events where proceeds can be donated to MTBC.

 Education is critical to helping bats.
 People do not protect what they fear or misunderstand, so educating humans has an incredible impact.
 You can be an ambassador for bats by sharing our social media posts, Blog posts, Resources, images from our Photo Gallery and Videos.
+We offer MTBC brochures you can hend out to help communicate the truth about bats.
 These are great ways to promote the Essential Values of Bats.
 By becoming a more public advocate for bats, you can make a personal difference, dispelling common myths and combating needless fear.

 We periodically offer hands-on field opportunities.
 Those who join us on field trips accomplish so much, most recently in Thailand (2019) and Panama (2018).
 We have begun tentative plans for a trip to Costa Rica in 2022.
 We give first invitations to Partner and Cornerstone members, and then so on, as space remains.